Stassi Schroeder Celebrates The Release Of Her New Book With Boyfriend Beau Clark And ‘Vanderpump Rules’ Cast

 Schroeder also posted an image of herself with Ariana Madix, who was also in attendance at the event.

-As for the remaining female cast members, it’s unclear why Lisa Vanderpump and Lala Kent weren’t in attendance and Schroeder is simply not close to Raquel Leviss or Billie Lee, who appearing guest-starring roles on the show.
+As for the remaining female cast members, it’s unclear why Lisa Vanderpump and Lala Kent weren’t in attendance, and Schroeder is simply not close to Raquel Leviss or Billie Lee, who maintain guest-starring roles on the show.

 Next Level Basic: The Definitive Basic B***h Handbook was released on April 16 and quickly became a New York Times Best Seller, which Schroeder has been sharing with her online audience over the past several days.